Interested in becoming a travel blogger? Trying to learn how to start a travel blog and get paid? Then these travel blog tips are for you!

 Don’t make your URL long and complex.
 The most successful blogs I know have names with two to three words.

 Avoid using slang, hyphens, and numbers, as that may confuse readers.
-When someone asks you the name of your site, you want to be able to verbalize it quickly and without having to explain too much.
+When someone asks you the name of your site, you want to be able to say it quickly and without having to explain too much.
 Word-of-mouth marketing is huge, especially when you’re on the road and meeting people at hostels, etc. Keep your travel blog domain short and simple.

 Additionally, you want your travel blog name to be relatable.
 When people see the name of your site, they should be able to associate it with something they know.
 For example, first-time visitors who land on Nomadic Matt’s website can probably discern that he’s a nomad and into budget travel.
 Quick associations are helpful when building any brand, so it’s no surprise that it’s also important when you’re starting a travel blog.